yesihaveidea/myrtille/DOCUMENTATION.md

 	- Check the RDP (or SSH) server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.

 - Myrtille is slow or buggy
 	- Enable the stats bar to have detailed information about the current connection.
-Check latency and bandwidth, among other things. **Stats, debug and HTML4 buttons can be enabled into css/Default.css (hidden by default)**
+Check latency and bandwidth, among other things.
 	- Ensure debug is disabled or otherwise logs are not set to "Information" level (Myrtille "Web.Config" file, "system.diagnostics" section, default is "Warning").
 Check logs, if debug is enabled. **FreeRDP logs can be enabled into bin/Myrtille.Services.exe.config ("RemoteSessionLog" key, at the bottom of the file)**.
 Logs are located into the log folder.
 	- If debug is enabled and you are running Myrtille in debug mode under Visual Studio, you will have the FreeRDP window (session display) and console (rdp events) shown to you.
 Same for SSH.
 It may help to debug.
 	- Switch from HTML4 to HTML5 rendering, or inversely (should be faster with HTML5).
 	- Check your network configuration (is something filtering the traffic?) and capabilities (high latency or small bandwidth?).
-	- Ensure buffering is enabled on both client and gateway (see configuration / performance tweaks / Debug (https://github.com/cedrozor/myrtille/blob/master/DOCUMENTATION.md#configuration--performance-tweaks--debug))
+	- Ensure buffering is enabled (see configuration / performance tweaks / Debug (#configuration--performance-tweaks--debug))
 	- the SSH terminal (xtermjs) becomes laggy after some time; try to refresh or clear ("cls") the screen from time to time
 	- Maybe the default settings are not adapted to your configuration.
 You can tweak the "js/config.js" file as you wish (see extensive comments there).
 	- Despite my best efforts to produce quality and efficient code, I may have missed/messed something...
 Please don't hesitate to tell me or add your contribution!
 Thanks! :)